abdelkhalek-haddany/stock-manager/README.md

 ## 📖 Description

 Stock Manager is a Laravel application designed to manage product stock in a warehouse.
 It features **real-time notifications** when stock reaches or falls below a critical threshold.
-The app leverages **Pusher** and **Laravel Echo** for real-time updates and uses **eager loading** to optimize SQL queries, ensuring high performance.
+The app leverages **Pusher** and **Laravel Echo** for real-time updates and using **JWT** for authentication and uses **eager loading** to optimize SQL queries, ensuring high performance.

 ---